 Words by Brittany

 Myself, Britt, is 25 years old & Court is 27, I was born and raised in New Zealand.
-I moved to Melbourne to pursue my soccer career and did so for many years until I recently took a year off to coach and spend time being a 25-year-old.
+I moved to Melbourne to pursue my soccer career.
+I did it for so many years until I recently took a year off to coach and spend time being a 25-year-old.
 Court is an amazing mum to a 5-year-old girl and works as a full-time nurse.
 We are both passionate about sports and have been “the coaching couple” of soccer for three years.
-We enjoy going out with our close friends to a live band, having a few cold ones, and often enjoying family trips away.
+We enjoy going out with our close friends.
+It might be to see a live band, having a few cold ones, and often enjoying family trips away.

-We have been together for three and a half years, and we met through mutual friends.
+It’s been three and a half years of dating, and we met through mutual friends.
 The first time meeting each other was at a little cafe in Chadstone.
-We had both just finished work and decided on a last-minute coffee date, we both looked our worst, but we feel like you truly see the person when they are unplanned dates.
+We had both just finished work and decided on a last-minute coffee date.
+We both looked our worst, but we feel like you truly see the person when they are unplanned dates.
 I knew from that day that I would fall in love with Court.

 I was the one that proposed to my now beautiful fiancé.
-I had spoken with my family first, all and Courts family and our closest friends for what you could say as ‘an approval’.
+Before the proposal, I had spoken with my family first, all and Courts family and our closest friends for what you could say as ‘an approval’.
 We had an upcoming trip of a lifetime to America, the Caribbeans, and the Bahamas and knew this would be the perfect opportunity.
+I had a New York City engagement on my mind.

 Leading up to the proposal was stressful, to say the least.
 Six weeks before take-off, we received some unfortunate news that Court had been diagnosed with cervical cancer.
 She required immediate surgery that required a six-week recovery.
 This almost meant canceling our holiday.

-I did some research on places in Central Park and instantly fell in love with the rowboats on the lake- without realizing rowing is hard work, and after a couple of crashes, we finally reached the destination in the middle of the lake where I proposed.
-I had brought a Swarovski ring to propose with as she was scared that Court would lose it as we were swimming a lot and wouldn’t wear it in the water.
+I did some research on places in Central Park.
+Instantly I fell in love with the rowboats on the lake- without realizing rowing is hard work.
+After a couple of crashes, we finally reached the destination in the middle of the lake where I proposed.
+I had brought a Swarovski ring to propose with.
+Afraid that Court would lose it as we were swimming a lot and wouldn’t wear it in the water!
 The day we flew in, we headed to Michael Hill and purchased our engagement rings.

 We don’t know much about marriage as of yet.
 Still, we know that if you can fly halfway around the world for three weeks with someone you can see yourself being with for the rest of your life, then there is nothing to change and enjoy every day with that person as you learn new chapters and boundaries.
 We are enjoying being engaged but looking forward to being married.